 Even though I’m a healthy eater, eating to maintain is different from eating to lose weight.
-I’m addicted to sugar and I knew that eliminating it would be easier than reducing it.
+I’m a recovering sugar addict and I knew that eliminating it would be easier than reducing it.
 Goodbye desserts!
-With dairy, I’d found that my stomach didn’t handle it as well as it used to, so I reduced my intake.
-No yogurt, ice cream or Andy’s (too much sugar), no milk (too much tummy trouble) and reduced cheese (who can give this up?).
+I have a dairy sensitivity which gives me migraines, IBS and bloating.
+So I eliminated it.
+There are a small amount of things I miss (2, I miss 2 things), but I feel so much better and will never go back.
 And I’ve never eaten much bread because I have trouble with yeast.
-So I switched to items that had no yeast and limited my carbs intake to only things I really wanted to have, like special-occasion potatoes, rice or tortillas.
+So I switched to items that had no yeast and limited my grains intake to only special things.

 Eat foods that are healthy.

 After cutting these items, I realized that I had to fill myself up somehow.
 Every day for every meal, I ate this combination: protein, vegetables and healthy fat.
 And with that plan, I stayed full until the next meal.
 (All.
 The.
 Praise.
 Hands.)
 We’ve mastered variety with these options.
 I stayed full, and I reduced my junk intake – I traditionally ate 1600-1700 calories per day, and most days I ate every calorie available (think Clair Huxtable with those precious croutons)

 I was dedicated to this plan, but realized I needed rest also.
 I scheduled in one day a week, usually on Saturdays when I knew my workouts were completed to rest.
 I still maintained my meal tracking, but I took it easy with my physical activity.
 You need to schedule in times to rest or you’ll get burned out and that won’t help you reach your goal.
 If you need to, schedule it into your calendar like an appointment.